ohbendy/Python-scripts-for-Glyphs/README.md

 - Place anchors in all masters

-This little Python script will add _top anchors to all selected glyphs at the coordinates specified in each master listed.
+This little Python script will add _top anchors to all selected (mark) glyphs at the coordinates specified in each master listed.
 Adapt anchor names, coordinates and master names as required.